Colombia Santa Barbara

 Full City+, a few seconds into 2nd cracks, I really enjoy the flavor here and this is my sweet spot for roasting this bean.
 There are some mild cherry notes, creamy milk chocolate, and mild acidity.
 Overall sweetness, no bitterness, and clean aftertaste.

-Now give it another 30 seconds and it's more like "traditional coffee" -- which is often what people who like "Colombia" are looking for ("do you have any normal coffee??") -- here is your nice, normal, morning mug of Colombia.
+Now give it another 30 seconds and it's more like "traditional coffee" -- which is often what people who like "Colombia" are looking for ("do you have any normal coffee??") -- here is your nice dark morning mug of Colombia.
 The kind of brew you could serve at a gathering and not hear any complaints.